 What You Need to Know

 Thousands of Washington state students get a jump start on college by earning college credit while they're still in high school.
-Dual credit programs include Running Start, Tech Prep and International Baccalaureate and Advanced Placement courses.
+Dual credit programs include Running Start, CTE Dual Credit and International Baccalaureate and Advanced Placement courses.

 11th graders who score at a college-ready level on the Smarter Balanced Assessment (level 3 or 4) can bypass the traditional college placement tests, such as COMPASS and ACCUPLACER, and place automatically into entry-level college math and English courses.
 This applies to community and technical colleges and public four-year universities alike.
 At many high schools, students who score lower can take senior-year "Bridge to College Courses" to catch up in 12th grade.